A Pinched Nerve In The Neck Can Cause Symptoms Of Pain And Muscle Spasm Due To Arthritis Or Disc Problems

-Arm weakness, pinched nerve or cervical radiculopathy usually results from neck arthritis or degenerative disc disease, which forms bone spurs and decreases disc height, thus reducing the opening through which a nerve travels causing a pinching of the nerve.
+Arm weakness, pinched nerve or cervical radiculopathy usually results from neck arthritis or cervical osteoarthritis, which forms bone spurs and decreases disc height, thus reducing the opening through which a nerve travels causing a pinching of the nerve.
 Problems with a herniated disc can place pressure on the nerve along with inflammation which can irritate the nerve.
 Neck Injury is another cause of a pinched nerve.

 Most commonly, arm weakness & pinched nerve is experienced in the 4th or 5th decade of life.
 Typical symptoms of a pinched nerve in the neck may be pain, tingling, numbness or muscle weakness in specific areas related to the path that the nerve travels.
 The symptoms are sometimes made worse by coughing, sneezing or straining as in moving the bowels.
 Symptoms usually start at the neck and may travel into the shoulders, arms or fingers depending on how bad the nerve is being pinched.

 You can see in the picture that the nerve in red is being pinched causing pain and inflammation.
 The disc in light blue is distorted at this level.
 Normally, the disc is healthy and maintains adequate space for the nerve to pass through.
 However, a protrusion or herniation of the disc can alter the normal relationship of structures in the neck to cause pinching.